Top 5 Squarespace Myths

 This ‘tough-to-shake’ myth may have come about because when you create a new site in Squarespace, you are forced to choose a template.
 As we are Squarespace Circle members, we have our own Style Packs that we use which effectively allows us to start with a blank Squarespace canvas, complete with our favourite luxury fonts, colours and styles.

 Squarespace also has both Google and Typekit fonts built in.
 This means our clients have access to pretty much every font ever created!
-This customisation also applies to colours (obviously), styles, layouts, etc. And when we need to create bespoke graphics (such as infographics, shapes, etc) we will do this with our design software and then export these into Squarespace.
+This customisation also applies to colours (obviously), styles, layouts, etc. And when we need to create bespoke graphics (such as infographics, shapes, etc) we design these separately and then export them into Squarespace.

 All the above amounts to an almost infinite range of design options with a robust underlying code that is virtually unbreakable - try saying the same Mr Wordpress or Mrs Magento ;-)